 “Sandra writes not simply of the Latino experience,” said Bob Goldberg, director of the Tanner Center.
 “Her words reach to people of all communities and remind us of the human spirit that binds us together.”

-Additionally, Cisneros will conduct an outreach activity for Salt Lake City students in partnership with the Office of Engagement, Center for Latin American Studies, School for Cultural and Social Transformation, and Glendale Middle School.
+Additionally, Cisneros will conduct an outreach activity for Salt Lake City students in partnership with the Office of Engagement, Center for Latin American Studies, School for Cultural and Social Transformation, and Glendale-Mountain View Community Learning Center.

-PREVIOUS ARTISTS IN RESIDENCE PROGRAM | ARCHIVE
+ABOUT THE ARTISTS IN RESIDENCE PROGRAM | ARCHIVE

 Since 2013, we have hosted the Al-Andalus Ensemble, internationally acclaimed musicians that merge classical, jazz and contemporary music with traditions from the Middle East, North Africa and Europe; Anna Deavere Smith, playwright, actor, and recipient of a 2012 National Humanities Medal, the 2013 Dorothy and Lillian Gish Prize, and the 2015 Jefferson Lecturer in the Humanities; Tony Kushner, Pulitzer-prize winning playwright for Angels in America, screenwriter for Munich and Lincoln, and recipient of the 2013 National Medal of Arts; and Suzan-Lori Parks, Pulitzer-prize winning playwright for Top Dog/Underdog, recipient of the 2015 Dorothy and Lillian Gish Prize, and MacArthur "Genius" Award recipient.
-For previous Artist in Residence events, click here.